 Why should you bring an action for defamation?

 Defamation can be extremely damaging to one’s career and business.
 It is now, with the proliferation of the internet, easier than ever for one to simply post a false review and destroy a business’s reputation forever.
-A civil law and defamation attorney, like our friends at Mughal Law Firm, PLLC, can advise whether a defamatory statement is protected speech or actionable defamation.
+A civil law and defamation attorney, can advise whether a defamatory statement is protected speech or actionable defamation.
 This is an important determination as if you sue someone for speech that is protected under the first amendment, then you could encounter an “Anti-SLAPP” law forcing you to pay the other side’s attorney fees.